ICOS-Carbon-Portal/data/README.md

 `curl -JO 'https://data.icos-cp.eu/objects/-YB8ISMm1AT8EVv9zgjK-6S2' --cookie "cpauthToken=..."`

+The authentication tokens have a limited validity time (100000 seconds or 27.8 hours), which makes it necessary to refresh them daily.
+For everyday usage, this becomes an inconvenience.
+It is possible to renew the token programmatically.
+For this, a user needs to create a "traditional" username/password account at CP.
+After this, a fresh token can be retrieved [as described](https://github.com/ICOS-Carbon-Portal/meta/#authentication) in the instructions for data object metadata upload.

 ### Accessing the data object metadata

 CP data objects are accompanied with extensive metadata which can be used, among other things, for interpretation of the object's contents.
 Ways to access the metadata are described [here](https://github.com/ICOS-Carbon-Portal/meta/#data-objects)